A lack of self-confidence can make a man's life miserable in many ways.

 All the good things in life are on the other side of hard work.
 Regardless of how “smart” you work.
 You’ll need to put in the effort and push past your comfort zone.

 Mindfulness is a foundational pillar for good health.
 So you should be meditating regardless of how confident you are.
-It’s the practice of quietening the mind, observing thoughts, and focussing on the breath or body.
+It’s the practice of quietening the mind, observing thoughts, and focusing on the breath or body.
 It helps you build awareness and focus.

 When you meditate you naturally relax through breathwork which helps slow your body and mind.